The structure and characteristic scales of the HI gas in galactic disks: Results

-Figure ~\ref{fig5} (bottom left panel) displays the distribution\footnote{Most \ion{H}{i} holes are unlikely to be circular as they affected by local inhomogeneities in the local velocity and density field and by the effects of galactic shear (Dib et al. 2006, Bagetakos et al. 2011, Ohlin et al. 2019, Aouad et al. 2020) and thus, $L_{sf}$ is a measure of the effective radius.} of $L_{sf}$ ($dN/dL_{sf}$) for both spiral and dwarf galaxies and for the combined sample.
-In dwarfs galaxies $L_{sf} \lesssim 250$ pc, while in spiral galaxies $L_{sf}$ can be as large as $\sim 850$ pc .
-The inset in the same figure shows the distribution of $L_{sf}$, expressed in arcsec.
-The peak of the distribution of $\left(dN/dL_{sf}\right)$ peaks at at $\approx 10\arcsec$ which is larger than the resolution of the observations of $\approx 6\arcsec$.
-The distributions of $\alpha_{1}$ and $\alpha_{2}$ ($\left(dN/d\alpha_{1}\right)$ and $\left(dN/d\alpha_{2}\right)$, respectively) are displayed in Fig.~\ref{fig5} (top sub-panels).
+Most \ion{H}{i} holes are unlikely to be circular as they are affected by local inhomogeneities in the local velocity and density field and by the effects of galactic shear (Dib et al. 2006, Bagetakos et al. 2011, Ohlin et al. 2019, Aouad et al. 2020), and thus, $L_{sf}$ is a measure of the effective radius.
+Figure ~\ref{fig5} (bottom left panel) displays the distribution of $L_{sf}$ ($dN/dL_{sf}$) for the spiral and dwarf galaxies and for the combined sample.
+In dwarf galaxies, $L_{sf} \lesssim 250$ pc, while in spiral galaxies, $L_{sf}$ can be as large as $\approx 850$ pc.
+The distributions of $\alpha_{1}$ and $\alpha_{2}$ ($\left(dN/d\alpha_{1}\right)$ and $\left(dN/d\alpha_{2}\right)$, respectively) are displayed in Fig.~\ref{fig5} (top subpanels).
 The mean values of $\alpha_{1}$ are $0.79\pm0.23$, $0.43\pm0.20$, and $0.55\pm0.27$ for the dwarfs, spirals, and for the entire sample, respectively.
-The $\Delta$-variance spectra are steeper on large spatial scales and the mean values of $\alpha_{2}$ are $1.56\pm0.38$, $1.42\pm0.04$, and $1.47\pm0.46$ for the Dwarfs, Spirals, and the entire sample, respectively.
-The distributions of the transition scale between the first and second power laws in the spectra, ($dN/dL_{tr}$), are displayed in the bottom right sub-panel of Fig.~\ref{fig5}.
+The $\Delta$-variance spectra are steeper on large spatial scales, and the mean values of $\alpha_{2}$ are $1.56\pm0.38$, $1.42\pm0.04$, and $1.47\pm0.46$ for the dwarfs, spirals, and the entire sample, respectively.
+The distributions of the transition scale between the first and second power laws in the spectra, ($dN/dL_{tr}$), are displayed in the bottom right subpanel of Fig.~\ref{fig5}.
 The distribution of $L_{tr}$ in dwarf galaxies peaks at $\approx 1$ kpc and extends to $\approx 3$ kpc.
-For spirals, the distribution of $L_{tr}$ is broader with values that fall in the range of 2 to 12 kpc (Tab.~\ref{fig1}).
+For spirals, the distribution of $L_{tr}$ is broader, with values that fall in the range of 2 to 12 kpc (Tab.~\ref{fig1}).

+As discussed above and in \S.~\ref{deltavar}, the shape of the $\Delta$-variance spectrum might be affected by resolution effects on sizes of about the beam size and smaller.
+In most galaxies, the peak of the bump and its right wing are well resolved, whereas the left wing is more affected by the resolution of the observations.
+We have shown that resolution issues cannot cause the occurrence of a bump similar to the one that is observed in many galaxies in Fig.~\ref{fig2} and Fig.~\ref{fig3}.
+Here, we test further the effects of resolution by comparing the angular size of $L_{sf}$ ($\theta_{SF}$) with the inclination-corrected angular beam size, $\lambda_{beam}$.
+Similarly to what was presented in Li et al. (2021), we calculated these two quantities as being